How to make Resin Jewelry and the Best Jewelry Resin [Tutorial]

 Epoxy Resin Casting Jewelry in Silicone Mold

-- Once you have decided on a suitable jewellery silicone mould, it is very useful to estimate beforehand how much of the mixture is actually needed to fill the mould.
+- Once you have decided on a suitable jewelry silicone mold, it is very useful to estimate beforehand how much of the mixture is actually needed to fill the mold.

-- Then mix only about half of the required amount and pour it into the mould.
+- Then mix only about half of the required amount and pour it into the mold.
 Optionally, the resin can be additionally colored after mixing.